raspberrypilearning/monster-mashup/en/step_1.md

 ```

 #### Comments
-Anything that follows a hash (`#`) character will be a **comment** and ignored by Python until the end of the line.
-You can use that to leave yourself, or other programmers, notes.
-This can be really useful when you open up a program after a few weeks, months or even years away!
+Anything that follows a hash (`#`) character is a comment and will be ignored by Python until the end of the line.
+You can use comments to leave yourself, or other programmers, notes.
+This can be really helpful when you open up a program after a few weeks, months, or even years of not looking at it!

 ```python
 # This is a note on its own line